Breast Cancer Treatments: Overview

-Once breast cancer has been diagnosed, the medical team with evaluate all diagnostic criteria and consider the best treatment and management approach for a particular breast cancer patient.
-The type of breast cancer, the tumor stage and grade, and also the age and health of the patient play a role in determining the best treatment approach.
+Once there is a diagnosis of breast cancer, the medical team will evaluate all diagnostic criteria and consider the best treatments and management approach for a particular breast cancer patient.

-I just want to let you know that this page is kind of getting somewhat old, but still has very good research material.
-However, the best part of it is that I have decided to create a new version of this page with more up-to-date information on different types of breast cancer treatments.
+I just want to let you know that this page is kind of getting a little old, but still has very good research material.
+However, the best part of it is that I have a new version of this page with more up-to-date information on different types of breast cancer treatment.

-The most commonly used and historically effective adjuvant breast cancer therapies include radiation treatment, chemical therapy (or ‘chemotherapy’), and hormone therapy (sometimes called endocrine therapy).
-Those are the main tried-and-tested treatments for successfully treating breast cancer.
-There are additional ‘supplemental‘ treatments which might increase the effectiveness of the above, but essentially surgical intervention, along with chemical, radiation, and hormonal treatments, is the ‘first line‘ of treatment for breast cancer.
+The above are the main treatments for successfully treating breast cancer.
+There are additional supplemental treatments which might increase the effectiveness of the above, but essentially surgical intervention, along with chemical, radiation, and hormonal treatments, is the first line of treatment for breast cancer.

-Treatments are well planned and sequential, and the choice of a given treatment modality will mostly depend on whether the cancer is being treated at a local or at a systemic level.
+Your breast cancer team will plan the treatments and they are usually sequential.
+So, the choice of a given treatment modality will mostly depend on whether the cancer is being treated at a local or at a systemic level.
 And remember, that almost 90% of breast cancers are curable.

-Chemotherapy or hormone therapy might be applied, even for localized breast cancer treatment, depending on the nature of an individual tumor.
-But, if there is evidence that the breast cancer has spread or ‘metastasized‘ to the lymph nodes, (which would then be considered an advanced stage III or stage IV breast cancer), the treatment would be more ‘systemic‘ in nature.
-At that point surgery alone can’t be curative, and treating a systemic breast cancer is really the area where therapy with medicines comes into its forte.
+Doctors may apply chemotherapy or hormone therapy, even for localized breast cancer, depending on the nature of an individual tumor.
+But, if there is evidence that the breast cancer has spread or metastasized to the lymph nodes, (which would then be considered an advanced stage III or stage IV breast cancer), the treatment would be more systemic in nature.
+At that point surgery alone can not be curative and treating a systemic breast cancer is really the area where therapy with medicines comes into its forte.

-An adjuvant breast cancer therapy is one applied after the initial surgery, or at the same time.
-Most of the time, surgery is the main or ‘primary‘ treatment, while radiation, chemotherapy, and hormone therapy are given as systemic breast cancer therapies.
+An adjuvant breast cancer therapy is one that doctors prescribe after the initial surgery, or at the same time.
+Most of the time, surgery is the main or primary treatment, while radiation, chemotherapy, and hormone therapy are given as systemic breast cancer therapies.

-A ‘neoadjuvant‘ breast cancer treatment is one applied before the use of surgical intervention.
-Sometimes the hope is that a neoadjuvant chemical or radiation treatment will actually stop the cancer and no surgery will be needed, and in some cases a neoadjuvant treatment may be applied in the hopes of making the surgery more effective and lasting.
+A neoadjuvant breast cancer treatment is one that doctors apply before the use of surgical intervention.
+Sometimes the hope is that a neoadjuvant chemical or radiation treatment will actually stop the cancer and no surgery will be necessary.
+In addition, in some cases, physicians may apply a neoadjuvant treatment in the hope of making the surgery more effective and lasting.

 Breast cancer surgical interventions

-Diagnosis and subsequent treatment of breast cancer usually involves a certain amount of either major, or minor surgery.
+Diagnosis and subsequent breast cancer treatments usually involve a certain amount of either major or minor surgery.

-Sometimes in order to learn more about a suspected breast cancer tumor itself, a small portion of the tumor is ‘excised‘ (surgically removed) for histological evaluation.
-If the tumor is small or ‘early stage‘ enough, (or not considered cancer or a cancer threat), that sample-biopsy excision can often remove the entire lesion in question and result in a cure.
-But once the biopsy report comes back and confirms the the lesion to be either malignant breast cancer or some other breast disease that suggests aggressive surgical intervention, then a decision is made to remove the lump and possibly the breast itself.
+If the tumor is small or early stage enough, (or not cancer or a cancer threat), that sample-biopsy excision can often remove the entire lesion in question and result in a cure.
+But, once the biopsy report comes back and confirms the the lesion to be either malignant breast cancer or some other breast disease that suggests aggressive surgical intervention, then a decision is made to remove the lump and possibly the breast itself.